cjlearn/pressent-tdd/README.md

 reducing the coupling in your software.
 Coupling is the property of software that forces you to change many things in response to changing a single thing.
-With low coupling, your code is isolated and resliant to changes in other parts of the software.
+With low coupling, your code is isolated and resiliant to changes in other parts of the software.

 ## Red Green Refactor